 Our groups exist to use their collective bargaining power to get access to deals they could not get another way.
 Joining is free so do join the group relevant to you - see the Related Offers list on the right of the page - if you’d like to get access to our deals!

 Alternatively if you’d like to know more about how age can affect travel insurance costs, read on below!

 How much does travel insurance cost when you are older?

 Age can have a significant influence on the price of your insurance, typically when the traveller is over 50 years old:

-Quotes obtained in December 2013 via www.gocompare.com.
+Quotes obtained in June 2018 via www.gocompare.com.
 Prices represent an annual multi-trip policy for travel to Europe.
-No restrictions were placed on the quality of cover, the cheapest policy was taken for each age.
+We took the price of the cheapest policy that offered at least 2,500 of cover for cancellation, £1,500 of cover for personal possessions and £5m for medical emergency.
 Note that prices will vary depending on an individual's circumstances and should be taken as illustrative only.

 However, this does not need to be the case.
 It is in fact just a good illustration of how shopping around will help.
 The quotes were obtained from a price comparison site – these sites search prices from insurers who often cater for younger travellers.
 They avoid doing business with older travellers as they think the risks are high (have they seen what kids get up to these days!?).

 How do I save money on my travel insurance when I am older?

 The good news is that there are other insurers, usually not on price comparison sites, who are specialists for older travellers.
 They do their homework and understand the real risks of travel for older people are lower.
 So, they can offer a better price.
 Here's the same table with a specialist provider's prices added in: